j-berg-au/BOUNDLESS/content/Sentient Invasion - One Shot/index.md

 - Village
 	- Path 1
 	- Path 2
-- Scouts Combat
+- Scouts Combat (Constructor or two raising a Pylon.
+Lots of minions.)
 	- Path 1
 	- Path 2
-- Ship
+- Ship (More serious combat)

 - Pointcrawl
 	- With multiple routes, informed decisions.
 Decisions that matter.